Orange, Bouygues Telecom revive French merger plans

 Weekly newspaper Le Journal du Dimanche said at the weekend that Orange was looking at buying Bouygues Telecom for 10 billion euros in cash and shares, with Bouygues to receive a 15 percent stake in Orange valued at 8 billion, and the rest in cash.

-The previous attempt to take over Bouygues Telecom by Drahi -- whose Altice (ATCA.AS) holding company controls Numericable-SFR -- met with opposition from French Economy Minister Emmanuel Macron, who said it could destroy jobs and risked creating a French operator that was "too big to fail".
+A previous attempt by Drahi -- whose Altice holding company controls Numericable-SFR -- to buy Bouygues Telecom met with opposition from French Economy Minister Emmanuel Macron, who said it could destroy jobs and risked creating a French operator that was "too big to fail".

 Last month, however, Macron said he was not opposed in principle to further deals in the sector.
-Consolidation talk had been rekindled after an auction of 4G spectrum was completed in November.
+Consolidation talk had been rekindled after an auction of 4G spectrum helped to clarify the balance of power in the sector.

-Junior Minister for the digital economy Axelle Lemaire told Europe 1 radio on Tuesday the government would be looking closely at jobs, investment, the likely impact of any deal on consumers and on competition issues.
+Bouygues Telecom, France's third-largest mobile operator, has also said it could prosper on its own, after responding to the price war with a turnaround plan including staff cuts and a focus on rolling out its 4G network and the fixed-line broadband market.

-Richard told RTL that "Orange will not commit itself to a deal that would not be socially unquestionable", when asked if a deal could bring job cuts.
+Orange Chief Executive Stephane Richard has said consolidation in France was lagging other major European countries, and that ultimately the group would have a role in Europe-wide mergers once there were signs the region was heading towards a single telecoms market.

-Bouygues Telecom, France's third-largest mobile operator, has said in the past it could prosper on its own, after responding to the price war with a turnaround plan including staff cuts and a focus on rolling out its 4G mobile broadband network and the fixed-line broadband market.
+Two sources with direct knowledge of the matter told Reuters last month that Orange had hired investment banks Morgan Stanley and BNP Paribas to assess the merits of doing a deal with other network operators in Europe.

-Shares in Orange closed up 0.72 percent, while Bouygues' ended 0.39 percent higher.
-Shares in Numericable-SFR leapt 12.23 percent, while Altice ended up 9.33 percent.
-Iliad shares closed 2.74 percent higher.
+Shares in Orange were up 0.6 percent by 1140 GMT, while Bouygues' were 1 percent higher.
+Shares in Numericable-SFR leapt 10 percent, while Altice was trading up 5.6 percent.
+Iliad shares were 2.6 percent firmer.

 Orange's advisers include Messier Maris and Associates, while Bouygues is being advised by Rothschild, HSBC and Darrois.

-(Additional reporting by Dominique Vidalon in Paris, Emiliano Mellino in London; Writing by James Regan; Editing by Keith Weir, Greg Mahlich)
+(Additional reporting by Emiliano Mellino in London; Writing by James Regan; Editing by Andrew Callus and Keith Weir)